AntonStoeckl/bowling-game-kata/docs/training-concept.md

 The participants will be split into teams (ensembles) of ideally 4-6 developers and will solve the Kata as far as we can get.
 All teams are encouraged, but not forced, to work in a strict TDD style.
 We will switch roles every 15 minutes.

-# Some decisions to make

-* Decide rotation time (we recommend 15m)
-* Decide if you want to do TDD (we recommend so)
-* Pick first typist and navigator
-* Navigator + advisors: What to start with? (e.g. first test case)